World Bank halts Sudan operations in blow to coup leaders, strike calls gain support | Law-Order

 An IMF spokeswoman said the fund was monitoring developments but it was "premature" to comment.
 Hamdok, who was detained on Monday and is under guard at his home, was in good health when visited by envoys from France, Germany, Norway, the UK, the United States, the European Union and the United Nations, the U.N. mission in Sudan said on Twitter on Wednesday.
 The West has called for restoration of the council and the release of civilian leaders.

 Hamdok says any retreat from the path to democracy threatens stability and development in Sudan and he warns against the use of violence against protesters, a source close to him said.
-MARCH OF MILLIONS
+Late on Wednesday, Sudan state TV reported that Burhan had relieved six Sudanese ambassadors from their posts, apparently because they rejected the military takeover.
+The six were envoys to the United States, the European Union, China, Qatar, France and the head of mission to Geneva.

+MARCH OF MILLIONS Scattered protests took place in Khartoum on Wednesday and intensified at night across the capital, although no new bloodshed was reported.

 Sudan's armed forces sacked Ibrahim Adlan, head of the county's civil aviation authority, sector sources said.
 Central Bank employees have also stopped work in a further setback for the functioning of the economy.